Three Peaks Solstice Challenge

 - Snacks and Caffeine: lightweight and high energy is recommended, but what you bring is up to personal preferences!

 - A small Rucksack: preferably with a chest strap and hip belt to distribute the weight over your body (to carry the snacks, water, hats, gloves and jacket)

-If you are not an experienced hiker we recommend that you join us on the 13th of May, for a training walk up Pen-y-Ghent.
+If you are not an experienced hiker we recommend that you join us on the first weekend of June, for a training walk up Pen-y-Ghent.
 This will be a good chance to try out your kit, and get mentally and physically prepared for the hike.
 This is a great introduction to the route, as it’s the steepest but the shortest and smallest of the Peaks.
 We will also stay around for drinks and de-brief after the walk.
 Please RSVP to email@example.com if you’d like to attend.